 There are actually multiple reasons why your dog might be being restless at night and it could be a combination of reasons.
 However, there are some things you can consider when trying to figure out the exact reason.

-Why your dog is restless at night
+Why is my dog restless at night?

 The different reasons why your dog is restless at night will likely come with some clues in the way that it is restless.